airKlizz/WSDM/README.md

 labels is a (-1, 3) array. -1 is the number of data and 3 is the number of classes (agreed, disagreed and unrelated).

+The script can also be used to create a resampling dataset.
+It uses a mix between under random sampling and over SMOTE sampling.
+The parameters ratio_sampling determines the ration of the dataset resampled.

 ## Train, test and submission

 These scripts allow to train the model, test to obtain accuracy and create a submission csv file for the Kaggle competition.